itsays-zqc/my-website/docs/faq/Physics/EME wavelength sweep.md

-# How to set up EME scanning?
+# How to set up EME sweep?

 ## EME length sweep